BRIGHOTEL Q1 FY26: Is India's New Hospitality Star Ready to Soar After a Staggering Turnaround?

-The most striking highlight from BRIGHOTEL’s latest report is its transition from a net loss of ₹57.8 million in Q1 FY25 to a healthy net profit of ₹71.6 million in Q1 FY26.
-This impressive leap represents a 224.6% improvement year-over-year.
+The most compelling headline from BRIGHOTEL’s Q1 FY26 performance is its remarkable leap from a net loss of ₹57.8 million in Q1 FY25 to a net profit of ₹71.6 million in Q1 FY26.
+This isn’t just an improvement; it’s a profound turnaround, marking a 224.6% increase year-over-year in profitability.

-This profit swing positions BRIGHOTEL as a “Turnaround” story, demonstrating management’s capability to steer the company back to a profitable path.
+This pivotal shift undeniably positions BRIGHOTEL as a “Turnaround” story, demonstrating management’s capability to steer the company back to a profitable path.

 Metric Q1 FY 2025 (₹ Mn) Q1 FY 2026 (₹ Mn) YoY Change (%)